mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 ## Herbert Kociemba (1992)

-In 1992, Herbert Kociemba created an algorithm that was both evolutionary and revolutionary at the same time [^kociemba-1992].
+In 1992, Herbert Kociemba created an algorithm that was both evolutionary and revolutionary [^kociemba-1992].

 He basically combined Thistlethwaite's first two and last two steps into one step each, resulting in a two-phase algorithm capable of finding instant and near-optimal solutions with minimal memory usage.
 The algorithm does not stop after finding its first solution but continues searching with an increasing phase 1 length and decreasing phase 2 length, which leads to a shorter overall solution [^pochmann-2008-2].
 However, it is not designed to find optimal solutions.